apache/airflow/docs/apache-airflow/tutorial_taskflow_api.rst

        ti = kwargs["ti"]
        next_ds = kwargs["next_ds"]

-Also sometimes you might want to access the context somewhere deep the stack - and you do not want to pass the context variables from the task callable.
-You can do it via ``get_current_context`` method of the Python operator.
+Also, sometimes you might want to access the context somewhere deep in the stack, but you do not want to pass the context variables from the task callable.
+You can still access execution context via the ``get_current_context`` method.

 .. code-block:: python